Jenner Headlands Preserve

 Jenner Headlands Preserve is a nature preserve on the Sonoma Coast overlooking the Russian River mouth, Goat Rock, and offshore sea stacks.
 Its landscape combines extensive coastal prairie with dome-like rock outcrops, redwood and Douglas fir forest, oak woodland, chaparral, streams, and wetlands.
-The ridges connect to nearby Pole Mountain, which offers far-reaching vistas, and the preserve is a popular site for hawk watching along the Pacific Flyway.
+The ridges connect to nearby Pole Mountain, which offers far-reaching vistas, and the preserve is a site for hawk watching along the Pacific Flyway.
 The 5630 acre preserve is owned and managed by The Wildlands Conservancy as part of its system of preserves.